l0wigh/Fluorite/README.md

 Go to [Fluorite Website](https://fluorite.surge.sh) for more informations.
 I talk about configuration, installation, ect...

+You can also find some quick tips inside CONFIG.md.

 ## Installation (basic informations)

 ### Deps

-On Archlinux you can type to install everything you need
+On Archlinux you can type this command to install everything you need.

 ``` sh
 sudo pacman -S xorg